-The landscape board is a statutory regional board formed under the Landscape South Australia Act 2019 (the Act).
-The landscape board consists of seven members from the community appointed by the Minister for Environment and Water on the basis of their skills and knowledge in natural resources management.
+The landscape board is a statutory regional board formed under the Act.
+The landscape board consists of seven members from the community appointed by the Minister for Climate, Environment and Water on the basis of their skills and knowledge in natural resources management.